NETVA program - Start in America

 With this in mind, through an annual call for projects, the program selects French early stage and deeptech startups, and offers its laureates a two-stage training program:

-• a training seminar in Paris, in cooperation with Bpifrance, consisting of workshops led by French and American innovation professionals, tackling the specificities of the North American technology ecosystems and approaches to communication, strategy, intellectual property, investment and human resources issues;
+- a training seminar in Paris consisting of workshops led by French and American innovation professionals, tackling the specificities of the North American technology ecosystems and approaches to raise awareness among the winners of issues relating to national security, entry into the North American market, economic security, communication, intellectual property, investment, human resources, and prepare them to better understand the specificities of North American technological ecosystems;

-NETVA invites you to discover one of the nine most dynamic ecosystems in the U.S.: #Atlanta, #Boston, #Chicago, #Houston, #LosAngeles, #SanFrancisco, #WashingtonDC, #Miami, and for the first time #NewYorkCity!
+NETVA invites you to discover one of the nine most dynamic ecosystems in the U.S.: #Atlanta, #Boston, #Chicago, #Houston, #LosAngeles, #SanFrancisco, #WashingtonDC, #Miami, and #NewYorkCity!

 Eligibility criteria